Gemina (Illuminae Files #2) by Amie Kaufman and Jay Kristoff

 This post uses affiliate links and I may receive a small commission for purchases made through my links at no additional cost to you.
 Click here for more info.

 Chums, I was sucked into Gemina immediately.
 It builds on the action from Illuminae and starts with a court proceeding of sorts for BeiTech.
-The evidence provided are the documents provided by the Illuminae Group, and the briefing notes we read in Gemina are part of the official record.
+The evidence is the documents provided by the Illuminae Group, and the briefing notes we read in Illuminae and Gemina are part of the official record.
 I thought this was such an innovative way to frame the story, and I love books that start at the end and watching how things got to that point.

 As the Hypatia is making its way to Heimdall, the crew of Heimdall Station have their own problem: namely a BeiTech strike team set on eliminating the Jump Station so word cannot get out about the attack on Kerenza.
 In retrospect, I should have seen the intense heartbreak I felt coming because of how the book opens, but no one can prepare you for the ███████ emotional rollercoaster that is reading this book, chum.
 Guard your hearts now.